A. “The Vision Concerning Piers Plowman” William Langland, Original Versi

 And won that which wasters by gluttony destroy.

-Some put them to pride and apparelled themselves so
+Some put them to pride and apparelled

 In a display of clothing they came disguised.